 The fear of having multiple credit cards comes from the misconception that it can badly affect one’s credit score.
 Well, it does have an impact, like when you have many credit card applications at the same time, which can lower your score a bit.

 However, the computation of a credit score doesn’t include the number of credit cards owned.
 It isn’t a big deal.
 So yes, this is only one of the many credit card myths out there.

 One of the common credit card myths in the Philippines is that only high income-earners can afford them.
 Banks always want to earn as much as they can.
-Because of the booming Philippine economy in recent years and the high purchasing power of Pinoys, more people are now qualified for a credit card more than ever.
+Because of the booming Philippine economy in recent years and the high purchasing power of Pinoys, more people are now qualified for a credit card.

 Some credit cards in the Philippines target low-income earners and young professionals with a limited budget by having a low minimum income requirement and charging low or zero annual fees.